 - 1 tbsp apple cider vinegar

-Natural healers highly favour this extract.
-They recommend you take 60 to 240 mg of ginkgo Biloba extract per day to help with your tinnitus condition.
+Natural healers highly favor this extract.
+They recommend you take 60 to 240 mg of Ginkgo Biloba extract per day to help with your tinnitus condition.

 What Can You Do to Avoid Hearing Loss

-Sometimes hearing loss can be associated with aging or some genetic marker.
-Also, exposure to loud noises and some bad habits can trigger this condition.
+While hearing loss is often associated with aging or even genetic markers, exposure to loud noises and bad habits can also trigger this condition.
 So, what can you do to avoid hearing loss?

-This is a question that requires a much more extensive explanation.
-You cannot just stay home for the rest of your life to avoid losing your hearing; this is totally absurd.
-So, what you can do is take proper precautions.
-If you know you are going to a noisy area, pack your earplugs.
 Avoid bad habits like smoking or alcohol consumption.
-Also, make sure to add greens to your diet and remove greasy foods as much as possible.
+Also, make sure to add greens to your diet and limit fatty foods as much as possible.
 Read more about how alcohol affects hearing loss.

-You cannot avoid the wrath of nature on your hearing health.
-But you can slow the process by taking natural ways to improve your hearing.
+While you cannot avoid the natural process of hearing loss with age, you can slow it down by taking action to improve your hearing.
 Do hearing exercises and regularly check in with your audiologist for hearing check-ups.
-Early detection can make everything go smoothly.
+Early detection is key to prevention.

-If you have to use hearing aids, make sure to use them regularly.
-Otherwise, there are certain risks of worsening the condition.
-Also, it can bring out some long-term effects like vertigo or dementia.
+If you use hearing aids, make sure to use them regularly to avoid the risk of worsening your condition.
+Untreated hearing loss can result in long-term side effects like vertigo or dementia.

-With the help of hearing aids, it is possible to resume your usual daily routines.
-If you have detected your hearing loss early enough, it is even possible to regain the actual hearing ability that you previously had.
+Hearing aids can help you get your life back.
+If hearing loss is detected early enough, it is even possible to regain the actual hearing ability that you previously had.
 So, don’t shy away from using the devices if you need them.

-Checking up your hearing health now and then never hurts.
-This way, you can be aware of what’s going on in your body, and contain sound health effects.
+Regular hearing health check ups are always a great idea.
+This way, you can be aware of what’s going on in your body, and preserve and protect your hearing.